YornQiu/signpost/README.md

 ![fastify](./images/4.png)

-Vivid is faster than koa and express, but fastify is really NB!
+Signpost is faster than koa and express.

 # Licence